ProtoSol/C_Codes/README.md

 # Codes
-Collection of all the Codes that I have made in my Engineering Career
+Collection of all the C Codes that I have made in my Engineering Career

-There are many folders with respective language and each contains respective codes.